Do You Need to Get One or More Teeth Extracted?

 Dental Care After a Teeth are Extracted

 A couple of days after the procedure, you should be able to go back to your usual activities though it will fully heal in 3-4 weeks.
 Some bleeding and swelling may occur so it is important to know the risks and how to take care of it.

-Some risks that you may or may not experience are having a blood clot in the socket, bleeding more than 12 hours, fever and chills that signifies and infection, nausea or vomiting, cough, chest pain or shortness of breath and swelling or redness on the surgical site.
+Some risks that you may or may not experience are having a blood clot in the socket, bleeding for more than 12 hours, fever and chills that signify an infection, nausea or vomiting, cough, chest pain or shortness of breath, and swelling or redness on the surgical site.